-The national minimum wage is set by the chancellor each year on the advice of the Low Pay Commission.
+The national minimum wage is set by the business secretary each year on the advice of the Low Pay Commission.
 It is enforced by HM Revenue and Customs (HMRC).

 The living wage is currently calculated by the Centre for Research in Social Policy at Loughborough University, while the London living wage has been calculated by the GLA since 2005.